debeando/zenit/README.md

 ### Advantage

 - Centralize all logs in a single point of view.
-Ideal for security audit.
-- Each event on logs take the query and digest to help to identify bad or malformed queries.
+- Audit database access.
+- Have more details for debugging or performance analyses.
+For example; filter by user account, type of query, error, execution time, killed, etc.
 - Improve security to prevent user access into server.
 - Provider useful information for developers to help optimization queries.